Dashboard Member settings

 What are the landlord’s obligations when renting out an HMO?

-Renting out an HMO requires additional responsibilities from the landlord.
+In addition to their usual obligations as landlords, which vary across England, Wales, and Scotland, renting out an HMO requires additional responsibilities from the landlord.
 In particular, the landlord is responsible for:

 • putting in place proper fire safety measures (including smoke alarms).
-In Scotland, this also includes providing fire extinguishers, fire blankets and fire escape routes.
+In Scotland, this also includes providing fire extinguishers, fire blankets, and fire escape routes.
 For more information, read Fire safety in HMOs

 • ensuring that communal areas are clean and in good repair (however, in Scotland, this responsibility can be passed to the tenants in the tenancy agreement)

-• any repairs to the communal areas of the property (eg sinks, baths or toilets)
+• any repairs to the communal areas of the property (eg sinks, baths, or toilets)

-• any repairs to the structure of the house (ie walls, windows and gutters)
+• any repairs to the structure of the house (ie walls, windows, and gutters)

-• any repairs related to the supply of water, gas and electricity (eg damaged gas pipes and broken heaters)
+• any repairs related to the supply of water, gas, and electricity (eg damaged gas pipes and broken heaters)

 Licensing obligations

-In England and Wales
+HMOs in England and Wales

 Further requirements include conditions that the floor area used as bedrooms in HMOs must be over a certain size.
 Specifically, bedrooms used by: